paillave/Etl.Net/docs/docs/quickstart/installation.md

 The definition will be done in a method that receives the trigger stream as a parameter.

 The execution will be done by calling the runtime.

+Traces can be handled by a process defined using the stream of events given by the runtime.

 Here is the simplest way to define and trigger an ETL the start using a string parameter from the command line: